JuliaActors/Actors.jl/docs/src/behaviors.md

 > - create new Actors;
 > - designate how to handle the next message it receives. [^2]

-For that Gul Agha described the *behavior* as a ...
+Gul Agha described the *behavior* as a ...

 > ... function of the incoming communication.
 >